aragon/hack/docs/tutorial.md

 Next, we bootstrap our project:

 ```
-aragon init foo.aragonpm.eth
+aragon init foo.aragonpm.eth react
 ```

-This will create a new directory named `foo`, with files cloned from the official Aragon [react](https://github.com/aragon/aragon-react-boilerplate) boilerplate.
+This will create a new directory named `foo`, with files cloned from the official Aragon [react boilerplate](https://github.com/aragon/aragon-react-boilerplate).
 This particular boilerplate includes everything you need to get started — Truffle, aragonOS and aragon.js.

 Notice that we input a fully qualified [ENS](https://ens.domains/) name.
 We also initialise the app from the [react template](https://github.com/aragon/aragon-react-boilerplate), so we get [Aragon UI](https://github.com/aragon/aragon-ui) included.
 You can use the `bare` template if you don't want to use it.